Back to all posts

 • Know when to call for professional backup: If your DIY attempts don’t solve the problem or if you see water on the floor, it’s time to stop.
 A persistent issue or an active overflow requires an expert to prevent costly water damage.

-Why Does My Toilet Run Randomly at Night?
+Why Does My Toilet Randomly Run?

 Have you ever been woken up by the sound of your toilet refilling on its own?
 That phantom flush isn’t just a quirky house noise; it’s a clear sign that something is wrong.
 When your toilet runs randomly, it’s usually because water is slowly leaking from the tank into the bowl.
 Once the water level in the tank drops below a certain point, the fill valve kicks in to replace it, creating that familiar running sound.
 It’s more noticeable at night when your home is quiet, but the leak is happening 24/7.